-- Liasons with University Director of Undergraduate Research and/or other faculty members to promote the Summer Institute. - Recommends changes and works with faculty members to improve the Summer Institute based on student and faculty feedback. - 1.4.12 Project Management Supervisor The Project Management Supervisor oversees various administrative functions of the NSTM.
+- Designs the special forces training curriculum in consultation with Assistant Dean for Academic & Student Affairs and colleagues in the NSTM. - Works collaborative with faculty and staff members to organize the special forces training session. - Recommends changes and works with faculty members to improve the special forces training based on student and faculty feedback. - 1.4.15 Project Management Supervisor The Project Management Supervisor oversees various administrative functions of the NSTM.
 The Project Management Supervisor: - Develops policies and procedures within NSTM that coincide with the mission of Baylor College of Medicine. - Works with all the directors to develop the assessment process, collects assessment data, and prepares assessment reports. - Provides advisory recommendations to the Assistant Dean and Associate Dean on all academic curriculum matters. - Oversees the development and implementation of academic strategic planning. - Coordinates academic program review, assessment, and accreditation, and works with the Dean and Associate Dean in the review, study, and development of curriculum and in the improvement of instruction. - Works in close cooperation with the faculty and any faculty governance bodies within NSTM, as well as with members of the College. - Acts as a liaison with internal and external constituents in order to accomplish educational goals in the recruitments and retention of students and faculty. - Develops processes that align with the accreditation standards established by the Southern Association of Colleges and Schools (SACS).